 Feels like a real bob ride

 |The Swiss Bob Ride catapults you in a tilted position through sharp bends and at full speed through long straights.
 Very popular among all ages.|

 The following video gives you an exciting impression of a possible stay in the Heide Park Resort:

 In 2017, Heide Park Resort opens daily at 9 am (ride attractions: 10 am) from April 8th to October 31st.
 Tickets can be bought directly at the entrance or prior to your visit online, where you receive a significant discount when you book them in advance.

-Hansa-Park is Germany’s only theme park by the sea that offers a unique maritime atmosphere next to eleven theme worlds, plenty of ride attractions and lots of shows.
+Hansa-Park is Germany’s only theme park by the sea that offers a unique maritime atmosphere next to twelve theme worlds, plenty of ride attractions and lots of shows.
 You can download a map of the park here.
 Highlights include:

 - Crazy Mine, a zig-zag mine cart trip

 - Nessie, a roller coaster with a giant loop